On Mar. 15 at seven in the evening, the 2019 Talent Show took place in the Performing Arts Center at TOHS.

 ASB is behind everything about the talent show, from admitting participants to operating the stage during the show.

 The two people in charge of this year’s talent show are Lauren Melvin and Kiara Benioff.
-Both have been active for a long time in ASB.
+Both have been active for two years in ASB.

 Both Lauren and Kiara planned last year’s talent show with success, and this one was no different.

 “This year went really well because it was a diverse group of people and a lot of performers who wouldn’t normally put themselves out there,” said Melvin, “It’s usually only ASB kids that do it.”

 Even though planning the show was fairly straightforward, there were many different obstacles that ASB had to work around to get things to run smoothly.